PhD in Transpersonal Research

 - Great Books (Live online webinar) (3 credits)

-- Dissertation Writing and Research Methods (In-person or virtual course) (4 credits)
+- Dissertation Writing and Research Methods (Live online webinar) (4 credits)

-- Another Intensive or series of Live Webinars equaling 4 credits
+- One more Intensive or Live Webinars equaling 4 credits

 Courses from the Academy of Inner Science (15 Credits)